JuliaCJK/CEDICT.jl/docs/src/api_searching.md

 # Searching within a Dictionary
 There are several ways to search in a dictionary, depending on what part of the dictionary entries are used and what the user is searching for.

-(All of the examples are using the default dictionary.)
+(All the examples are using the default dictionary.)

 ```@docs
 search_headwords